Pawlros/Pawlros/README.md

 I'm currently studying courses at  [Mittuniversitetet](https://www.miun.se/).

-Right now I am working on the course **DT084G**, which deals mainly with useing Javascript.
+Right now I am working on the course **DT084G**, which deals mainly with using Javascript.

 This will be updated with following courses.